jaroslavpsenicka/luxonis-test/README.md

 ## Service implementation
 Implemented as standard Express application.

 There are following endpoints exposed.
-All endpoints uses standard HTTP statuses.
+All endpoints use standard HTTP status codes.

 ### GET /api/estates
 Provides estates data.